sourcesimian/mqtt-panel/README.md

 # Contribution
 Yes sure!
 And please.
 I built mqtt-panel because I couldn't find a "I'm not ready to commit to full blown HA yet" solution that was self hosted and server side configurable.
 I don't know much about contemporary HTML, CSS and Typescript so I will gladly accept advice from those who know more.
 I want it to be a project that is quick and easy to get up and running, and helps open up MQTT to anyone.

+Before pushing a PR please consider adding unit tests and ensure that `make check` and `make test` are clean.

 ## Development
 Setup the virtualenv: